 Yes, two variants separated by one or more nucleotides should preferably be described individually and not as a "delins" (unless they together affect one amino acid).
 Why?
 First, the two variants may have been reported (or might occur) individually.
-Second, sequence analysis pipelines will probably describe such variants individually, giving the problem that an overlap with the description of the combined variant ("delins" description) might be missed in the annotation step (database queries).
+Second, sequence analysis pipelines will describe such variants individually, giving the problem that an overlap with the description of the combined variant ("delins" description) might be missed in the annotation step (database queries).

 The BRCA1 coding DNA reference sequence from position c.2074 to c.2080 is ..CATGACA..
 A variant frequently found in the population is ..CATAACA.. (c.2077G>A).
 In a patient I found the sequence ..CATA TAACA..
 Can I describe this variant as c.[2077G>A;2077_2078insTA]?

 The shortest description of this variant is c.2077delinsATA.
 However, since the variant is likely a combination of two other variants it is better to describe it as c.[2077G>A;2077_2078insTA].